 Piecing these sources together to draw an overall picture of medieval health is challenging, but they outline several important parameters.
 First, medieval people suffered from a broad gamut of health problems (for an important synthesis, cf. Roberts and Cox, 2003) including infectious diseases, cancers, sudden deaths probably related to strokes and coronary problems as well as a wide range of accidental and trauma.
 Palaeopathological evidence shows conditions such as tuberculosis, leprosy and traumatic injuries to have been common.
 Secondly, infectious disease was probably the most important general single category of killer.
 Here, the 17th-19th century London Bills of Mortality (Marshall, 1832; Millar, 1759) may give a proxy.
 They portray a densely crowded urban population dating to several centuries after the medieval period that is the focus of this article.
 Their latter half represents the early industrial era, rather than predominantly rural, agricultural population of medieval England; the effects of pollution, hunger and industrial work may be greater.
 The Bills of Mortality were only records of what the people of the time chose to record as cause of death.
 They were restricted to medical diagnoses contained within their understanding of health and disease at that time, and the people compiling them were unaware of many of the conditions we think of today as causing death.
-Furthermore, a physician may never have been involved in choosing the cause of death.
+Furthermore, a physician may never have been involved in recording choosing the cause of death.
 Importantly, such past social diagnostic labels do not directly equate to our modern understanding of disease, even if the terms used may appear similar (Mitchell, 2011).
 Our observations nevertheless outline several important parameters.
 They give a rough order-of-magnitude picture of what killed many people before the health advances of the later 19th-20th centuries, and particularly before the era of antibiotics, vaccinations and public health campaigns.
 Other than old age and infant and child deaths (themselves often due to infectious disease, but usually categorized in the Bills of Mortality by the age of the victim), past terms used that we think probably refer to infectious diseases occupy all of the top places for cause of death.
 Not counting plague, infectious diseases cumulatively account for at least half of all deaths.
 Among them, tuberculosis is probably the single most important disease, while other plausible causes include dysentery, cholera, whooping cough, measles, scarlet fever, malaria, chest infections, and smallpox.
 In historical London, all of these categories caused at least twice as many deaths as the next most significant cause (abortive or stillborn foetuses).
 Even given the imprecision of identifying specific medical causes from such historic records, and the different living conditions between medieval and early modern times, it seems likely that acute infectious disease would have claimed at least half of medieval people.
 In contrast, palaeopathologically-identifiable conditions such as leprosy, syphilis and fractures rank relatively low.
 Modern killers such as cancers, diabetes and coronary disease were likely not conditions they were in a position to understand or diagnose, and may be hidden under “aged”.
 Thirdly, infants and children were probably the commonest victims.
 In the Bills of Mortality, for instance, their deaths are simply listed under the age of death (“Chrisomes” [children dying within a month of baptism, “Infants”, and “Teeth[ing; e.g. children dying around the age of teething]”).
 Most of these were probably caused by infectious diseases, but obstetric problems were also significant.
 It is hard to believe that the outlook for the very young would have been much better in the medieval period.